heyucongtom/heyucongtom.github.io/parallel_tf/index.md

 ![Alt text](./sync_mnist.png?raw=true "Figure 2")
 ![Alt text](./sync_cifar10_naive_cnn.png?raw=true "Figure 3")

 The official guide is vague on such setups and usages.
-In most of the settings, we could get somehow synchronized training, but we couldn't get the same results for arbitrary workers - or even worse, the results is non-repeatable even if we are running the same code and fixing the same random seed.
+In most of the settings, we could get somehow synchronized training, but we could not get the same results for arbitrary workers - or even worse, the results is non-repeatable even if we are running the same code and fixing the same random seed.
 Such characteristics are caused by the distributed protocol of Tensorflow, and in this tutorial we will try to build a controlled environment, such that our result will be fully repeatable and equivalent.

 In the following excerpt of codes, I emphasizes how we implement the key points which controls the behavior of our distributed training session.
-(Different from the official guide I didn't use the make_session_run_hook.
+(Different from the official guide I did not use the make_session_run_hook.
 As in some [issues](https://github.com/tensorflow/tensorflow/issues/7970) described, there are some race conditions associated with it.)
 The hook is just a groups of ops that are needed in order to start the queues in SyncReplicaOptimizer.
 I recommend reading the source at Tensorflow's Github page for advanced information.

 In short, we need to pay attention to following points:

 0. Fix random seed before we import data.
 1. Set up local init ops and recovery_wait_secs.
 2. Chief needs to run those ops.
-3. Don't shuffle data.
+3. Do not shuffle data.
 (Different processes would mess up.)
 4. Make sure you assign exactly same effective data for all the workers. e.g (100 * 1 = 50 * 2 = 25 * 4, for {1, 2, 4} workers accourdingly)
 5. Set up a barrier to make sure that all workers are on the same batch.